New Stimulus Leads Economists to Revise Up Growth, Deficit Projections -- Update

 Economists at Goldman Sachs last week revised up their 2018 and 2019 growth forecasts by 0.3 percentage point and 0.2 percentage point, respectively, to 2.6% and 1.7%.
 They expect the boost in demand, primarily from increased consumption, to spur more hiring that pushes the unemployment rate down to 3.5% next year, from an earlier forecast of 3.7%, and to 3.3% in 2019, from 3.5%.
 The unemployment rate, at 4.1% in November, last fell to 3.3% in 1952.

-Most economists see the tax cut boosting growth by spurring household consumption, and reductions in corporate tax rates could lift capital spending.
+Many economists see the tax cut boosting growth by spurring household consumption, and reductions in corporate tax rates could lift capital spending.
 Economists at J.P.
-Morgan see about a 0.2 percentage point increase in the growth rate next year from higher consumer spending and another 0.1 percentage point from business investment.
+Morgan see about a 0.2 percentage point increase in the growth rate next year from higher consumer spending and a further 0.1 percentage point from business investment.
 J.P.
 Morgan expects economic output to grow 2.1% next year.

 Congress is working to reach agreement on a government funding deal that would raise automatic spending curbs enacted in 2011.
 Those caps became more restrictive in 2013 through a process known as sequestration.
 Bipartisan deals in 2013 and 2015 raised the caps for two years at a time, and the last such deal expired in September.